esanzgar/ng-ebi-authorization-replica/CONTRIBUTING.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-It is recommended to use the git hooks provided:

 ## Build library